JuanDeAguero/Flow/README.md

 int main() {
     // ...

-    // Define the network object.
+    // Define the network object
     CNN network;

-    // Create an optimizer for the network.
+    // Create an optimizer for the network
-    // It is responsable for updating the parameters based on the new gradients.
-    Flow::Optimizer optimizer(network.GetParameters(), 0.001f, 1e-8f, 0.0f);
+    // It is responsable for updating the parameters based on the new gradients Flow::Optimizer optimizer(network.GetParameters(), 0.001f, 1e-8f, 0.0f);

-    // Training loop.
+    // Training loop
     for (int epoch = 0; epoch < 10; epoch++) {
         auto batches = Flow::CreateBatches(xTrain, yTrain, 100);
         for (auto batch : batches) {